-Filed by t e Registrant 🗵 Filed by a Party other than the Registrant Check the appropriate box: $\boxtimes$ Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definitive Proxy Statement Definitive Additional Materials Soliciting Material under §240.14a-12 ALLIANCE MMA INC. (Name of Registrant as Specified In Its Charter) Pavment (Name of Person(s) Filing Proxy Statement, if other than the Registrant) f Filing Fee (Check the appropriate box): No fee required. $\boxtimes$ Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+Filed by t e Registrant • Party other than the Registrant appropriate box: Preliminary Proxy Statement Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Definitive Proxy Statement Definitive Additional Materials Soliciting Material under §240.14a-12 ALLIANCE MMA INC. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) f Filing Fee (Check the appropriate box): No fee required.
+X Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
 (1) Title of each class of securities to which transaction applies: Common stock, \$.001 par value (2) Aggregate number of securities to which transaction applies: 100,000,000 (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): \$46.94 equals 1/3 of the par value of the securities to be received by the Registrant in the transaction.
-Proposed maximum aggregate value of transaction: \$46.94 equals 1/3 of the par value of the securities to be received by the Registrant in the transaction.
+(4) Proposed maximum aggregate value of transaction: \$46.94 equals 1/3 of the par value of the securities to be received by the Registrant in the transaction.
 (5) Total fee paid: No fee due as 1/50 of 1% of \$46.94 is less than \$0.01.
 Fee paid previously with preliminary materials.
 Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing (1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing the previous filing by registration statement number, or the Form or Schedule and the date of its filing the previous filing by registration statement number, or the Form or Schedule and the date of its filing the previous filing the previous filing by registration statement number, or the Form or Schedule and the date of its filing the previous fil (1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: · · · · · · · · · · · · · · · · · · ·